api3dao/contracts/docs/contracts/api3-server-v1/airseekerregistry.md

 These values are compared with the aggregation of the values returned by the signed APIs to determine if an update is necessary.
 `beaconValues` and `beaconTimestamps` are the current values of the constituent [Beacons](../../glossary.md#beacon) of the data feed identified by `dataFeedId`.
 Airseeker updates data feeds through a multicall of individual calls that update each underlying Beacon, followed by a call that updates the [Beacon set](../../glossary.md#beacon-set) using the Beacons.
-Having the Beacon readings allows Airseeker to predict the outcome of the individual Beacon updates and omit them as necessary (e.g., if the on-chain Beacon value is fresher than what the signed API returns, which guarantees that that Beacon update will revert, Airseeker does not attempt to update that Beacon).
+Having the Beacon readings allows Airseeker to predict the outcome of the individual Beacon updates and omit them as necessary (e.g., if the on-chain Beacon value is fresher than what the signed API returns, which guarantees that that Beacon update will revert, Airseeker does not attempt to update that Beacon.)

 `updateParameters` is contract ABI-encoded update parameters in a format that Airseeker recognizes.
 Currently, the only format used is